WebAssembly/spec/spectec/test-frontend/TEST.md

   1) Execute the instruction BR l'.

 z ; ({REF.FUNC x}) ~> ({REF.FUNC_ADDR $funcaddr(z)[x]})
-1. Let tmp0 be $funcaddr(z)[x].
+1. Let tmp0 be the result of computing $funcaddr(z).
-2. Execute the instruction REF.FUNC_ADDR tmp0.
+2. Let tmp1 be tmp0[x].
+3. Push the value REF.FUNC_ADDR tmp1 to the stack.

 z ; ({LOCAL.GET x}) ~> $local(z, x)
-1. Do nothing.
+1. Let tmp0 be the result of computing $local(z, x).
+2. Push the value tmp0 to the stack.

 z ; ({GLOBAL.GET x}) ~> $global(z, x)
-1. Do nothing.
+1. Let tmp0 be the result of computing $global(z, x).
+2. Push the value tmp0 to the stack.

 z ; {({CONST I32 i}) ({TABLE.GET x})} ~> TRAP
     -- if i >= |$table(z, x)|